dliu9999/GlaciersGEE/README.md

     2. Edit root folder name at the top of `drive.py` if desired (currently set to 'glaciers')
 4. Run
     1. Setup `Glaciers-GEE` by going to the root project directory and running `python3 setup.py develop` for unix, `python setup.py develop` for Windows
-    2. Download the `joined` folder from the shared drive and put it in the `data` folder in the root directory.
+    2. UCSD project team: Download the `joined` folder from the shared drive and put it in the `data` folder in the root directory.
+Others: Download the entire GLIMS and WGMS databases online and put them in the `data` folder and run code from `query.py` (TODO).
     3. Change directory in terminal to the directory with source code (`Glaciers-GEE`)
     4. Run `python3 main.py` for unix, `python main.py` for Windows